Is the World of Hyatt Business card worth the annual fee?

 - Shipping

-With other credit cards, you can earn much better than a 1.7% return on everyday spending, but it’s worth considering how these purchases can be more valuable when helping you earn tier-qualifying nights toward status each year.
+You’ll earn 1 point per dollar on all other spending.
+With other credit cards, you can earn much better than a 1.7% return on non-bonus spending, but it’s worth considering how these purchases can be more valuable when helping you earn tier-qualifying nights toward status each year.

 Bottom line

-If you can utilize the $100 in annual credits, the annual fee on the World of Hyatt Business is already effectively reduced to $99.
-Couple those with the numerous Hyatt perks and earnings rates on the card, and it’s easily worth the annual fee if you’re a small business that spends substantial time at Hyatt properties.
+If you can utilize the $100 in annual Hyatt credits, the annual fee on the World of Hyatt Business is already effectively reduced to $99.
+Couple those with the numerous Hyatt perks and earnings rates on the card, and it’s easily worth the annual fee if you’re a small business that often stays at Hyatt properties.

-While Discoverist status isn’t noteworthy by itself, the fact that you can gift it to five others is solid — though whether that (and the other benefits) are enough to justify the out-of-pocket cost is up to you.
+Also, while Discoverist status isn’t noteworthy by itself, the fact that you can gift it to five others is solid.

 To learn more, read our full review of the World of Hyatt Business card.